Best Email to Notion Tools in 2026 (Complete Comparison)

 - The "save to Notion" direction has a smaller feature set than dedicated tools

-Zapier can connect Gmail or Outlook to Notion through automated Zaps, but email body conversion is its weak point — it typically saves plain text rather than formatted Notion blocks.
+Zapier connects Gmail or Outlook to Notion through automated Zaps.
+Email body conversion is the weak point.

-Best for: Users who already use Zapier and want email-to-Notion as part of a larger multi-app workflow.
+Best for: people who already pay for Zapier and want email-to-Notion as one step in a larger multi-app workflow (email arrives, save to Notion, notify Slack, log in a spreadsheet, etc.).

 Strengths:

-- Can chain with other actions (Slack notifications, spreadsheet logging, etc.)
+- Can chain with other actions like Slack notifications or spreadsheet logging

 Limitations:

-- Email body conversion is basic — often plain text, not Notion blocks.
-If you care about formatting, this will frustrate you.
+- Email body conversion is basic.
+The body usually arrives as plain text, not Notion blocks.

 - Task-based pricing gets expensive with volume

-- More complex setup (~15 minutes per Zap)
+- More involved setup (around 15 minutes per Zap)

 - No Gmail add-on for manual saving

-Make offers a visual, node-based workflow builder with more granular control than Zapier, but the same email body conversion problem — getting formatted Notion blocks requires custom configuration.
+Make has a visual, node-based workflow builder with more granular control than Zapier, but the same email body conversion problem.

-Best for: Users who want visual automation building and already use Make.
+Best for: people who want visual automation building, are okay with a steeper learning curve, and already use Make for other workflows.

 Strengths: